Pride parade: First pride marches

 In the 1980s, there was a cultural shift in the gay movement.
 Activists of a less radical nature began taking over the march committees in different cities, and they dropped "Gay Liberation" and "Gay Freedom" from the names, replacing them with "Gay Pride".
 The term "Gay Pride" was claimed to be coined either by Jack Baker and Michael McConnell, an activist couple in Minnesota, or by Thom Higgins, another gay rights activist in Minnesota.

-The Middle East had its first pride march in 1979 in Israel.
+West Asia had its first pride march in 1993 in Israel.
 The pride march has grown to over 250,000 participants by 2019.
 In 2017, the first pride march week in the Middle East was established in Lebanon.

 The oldest LGBT community center in South Florida Pridelines has been a partner of Miami Beach Pride for more than a decade.

 In Southeast Asia, the first pride march was celebrated on June 26, 1994, when 30-50 individuals marched in Quezon City in the Philippines.
 Less than three decades later, the government rejected an equality legislation, sparking the largest pride march in Southeast Asia, where over 110,000 people in 2023 marched in Quezon City in support of the SOGIE Equality Bill.

 East Asia saw its first pride march on August 28, 1994, when a march was held in Tokyo in Japan.
 The largest ever pride march in the region was held in 2022 when over 120,000 people marched in Taiwan to support equal rights.

 The first pride march in South Asia was held on July 2, 1999, in the city of Kolkata in India.

+Timeline of first pride marches

+This table provides a chronological timeline of the established public Pride marches and parades globally.
+While many countries had earlier private gatherings, indoor festivals, or small-scale protests, this list prioritizes the first instances of organized, high-visibility street demonstrations specifically identifying as Pride.